Warning: This post contains spoilers for Avengers: Infinity War.

 Okoye and M’Baku: Black Panther may be dead, but Wakanda lives on.
-Okoye and M’Baku survive.
-Likely, one of them — or perhaps Shuri — will have to lead the Wakandan army in any Avengers 4 battles.
+Okoye and M’Baku (Winston Duke) survive.
+One of them — or perhaps Shuri — will have to lead the Wakandan army in any Avengers: Endgame battles.

 Here’s who went M.I.A. in Avengers: Infinity War